-Tom Brady Loved Mohamed Sanu’s Instagram Post After WR’s Patriots Debut
+NESN

 Mohamed Sanu sure seems happy to be in Foxboro, and who could blame him?

-Sanu last week left the one-win Atlanta Falcons and joined the New England Patriots, who improved to 8-0 on the season with Sunday’s 27-13 win over the Cleveland Browns.
+The wide receiver last week left the one-win Atlanta Falcons and joined the New England Patriots, who improved to 8-0 on the season with Sunday’s 27-13 win over the Cleveland Browns.
 Sanu was targeted by Tom Brady five times in his Patriots debut, catching two passes for 23 yards.

 The veteran wide receiver celebrated the “great team win” with an Instagram post shortly after the game and received some love from his new quarterback.